szymooneq/Personal-Portfolio/README.md

 <!-- **If you want to deploy your application, you have to move `.htaccess` file to your build folder because this project provides only client-side routing.** -->

 **To manage the content on the website you need to create a new sanity project.
-Use schemas from `sanity/schemas` folder.
+Use schemas from the `sanity/schemas` folder.
 Check the official documentation: https://www.sanity.io/docs/getting-started**

-After creating your own sanity project, create the `.env.local` file in the main folder and enter the following data:
+After creating your sanity project, create the `.env.local` file in the main folder and enter the following data:

 ```
 NEXT_PUBLIC_SANITY_PROJECT_ID = YOUR_SANITY_PROJECT_ID